ISP-AD: A Large-Scale Real-World Dataset for Advancing Industrial Anomaly Detection with Synthetic and Real Defects: Conclusions and Outlook

 The proposed dataset is designed to advance future research on both unsupervised and supervised approaches suitable for challenging industrial anomaly detection use cases.
 Leveraging the proposed dataset enables further exploration in the following directions:

-\begin{itemize} \item Investigation of the impact of increased normal feature variance on the robustness of unsupervised approaches by utilizing larger sets of fault-free training samples than those used in the proposed experiments.
-Additionally, an examination of the effect of real noisy labels by applying the “unscreened” automatically extracted fault-free training data. \item Conduction of research on self-supervised learning approaches \cite{Hojjati.2024} utilizing the synthetic or fault-free large scale training sets.
-Therefore, feature extractors of unsupervised approaches, such as described in \cite{Koshil.2024,Liang.2024}, could be pretrained to learn more discriminative features of the target domain. \item Encouraging research on methods that integrate both synthetic and real defects during training, as demonstrated by the proposed mixed supervised training and recent supervised anomaly detection methods. \end{itemize}
+\begin{itemize} \item Investigation of the impact of increased normal feature variations on the robustness of unsupervised approaches by utilizing larger sets of fault-free training samples than those used in the proposed experiments.
+Additionally, an examination of the effect of real noisy labels by applying the “unscreened” automatically extracted fault-free training data. \item Conduction of research on self-supervised learning approaches \cite{Hojjati.2024} utilizing the synthetic or fault-free large-scale training sets.
+Therefore, feature extractors of unsupervised approaches, such as described in \cite{Koshil.2024,Liang.2024}, could be pretrained to learn more discriminative features of the target domain. \item Foster research on zero-shot or few-shot defect synthesis approaches like recent works \cite{zhang2024realnet,Shin.2025, Sun_2025_CVPR, lai2025anomalypainter} that may enable rapid initial deployment in industrial scenarios.
+Therefore, the additional fault-free data in ISP-AD can serve as a research basis. \item Encouraging research on methods that integrate both synthetic and real defects during training, as demonstrated by the proposed mixed supervised training and recent supervised anomaly detection methods. \end{itemize}

 \bmhead{Acknowledgements} The research work was performed within the COMET-project: Deep on-line learning for highly adaptable polymer surface inspection systems (project-no.: 879785) at the Polymer Competence Center Leoben GmbH (PCCL, Austria) within the framework of the COMET-program of the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology and the Federal Ministry for Digital and Economic Affairs and with contributions by Burg Design GmbH.
 The PCCL is funded by the Austrian Government and the State Governments of Styria, Lower Austria and Upper Austria.